bloomberg/chromium.bb/src/docs/threading_and_tasks_faq.md

       `CreateSingleThreadTaskRunnerWithTraits(..., mode)`:
         * Where `mode` is `SingleThreadTaskRunnerThreadMode::DEDICATED`:
               * The task runs on a thread that only runs tasks from that SingleThreadTaskRunner.
-This is not the main thread or the IO thread.
+This is not the main thread nor the IO thread.

         * Where `mode` is `SingleThreadTaskRunnerThreadMode::SHARED`:
               * The task runs on a thread that runs tasks from one or many unrelated SingleThreadTaskRunners.
-This is not the main thread or the IO thread.
+This is not the main thread nor the IO thread.

     * Otherwise:
         * The task runs in a thread pool.